Prerana-V/Bank_Data_Extraction_using_OCR/README.md

     Step 4: Add Required Files

-     Place your PDF files (ICICI bank statements) in the sample_pdfs.

-  	 You will get excel file as an output for further analysis.
+     Place your PDF files (ICICI bank statements) in the sample_pdfs.You will get excel file as an output for further analysis.